Biblical Theology

 Listen to this article

-This verse is part of a larger section in the Book of Joshua that describes the division of the Promised Land among the tribes of Israel.
-In this specific verse, the focus is on the borders of the territory assigned to the tribe of Judah.
-The verse mentions several geographical locations that demarcate the borders of Judah’s inheritance.
-Let’s examine some of these locations and their significance:
+This verse belongs to the larger passage in the Book of Joshua that records how the Promised Land was allotted among the tribes of Israel.
+In this particular sentence the emphasis is on the borders that defined the inheritance of the tribe of Judah.

 Share this: